East Carolina vs. Temple NCAA Football Odds, Plays and Insights | November 6, 2021

 - Temple has two wins against the spread in eight games this season.

-- This season, the Owls are winless against the spread when entering a game as an underdog of 16 points or more.
+- The Owls have been underdogs by 16 points or more one time this year and have not covered the spread once.

-- Temple's games this season have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).
+- Temple's games this year have hit the over on four of seven set point totals (57.1%).

-- When Temple puts up more than 26.6 points, it is 2-1 against the spread and 3-0 overall.
+- When Temple records more than 26.6 points, it is 2-1 against the spread and 3-0 overall.

 - The Owls have turned the ball over 14 times, four fewer times than the Pirates have forced turnovers (18).